 Join a walking, running, or cycling club

 Throughout the summer months, lots of us like to exercise outdoors.
-So if you’re looking to expand your social circle, why not use this time to meet some new people by joining a walking, running, or cycling club?
+If you’re looking to expand your social circle, why not use this time to meet some new people by joining a walking, running, or cycling club?

 Conversation can flow more naturally over a brisk walk, gentle jog, or long bike ride.
 And, if you find exercise a little tedious (as we all do from time to time), having some good company can help to make it feel less like a chore.

-The benefits of joining a walking, running, or cycling club don’t end there.
+There are countless benefits to joining a walking, running, or cycling club.
 For example, having a weekly meet-up in your calendar can keep you accountable – you’re much less likely to swap your run for an afternoon on the sofa if other people are expecting you.
 Exercising with others can also motivate you to perform better, if that’s important to you.

-Celebrations of any kind can bring people together.
-At events like festivals, carnivals, and parades, spirits are generally high – and whether it be music, food, or an appreciation of a certain culture, everyone there will have an interest in common (even if it’s just a love of being among people and having fun).
+Celebrations of any kind bring people together.
+At events like festivals, carnivals, and parades, spirits are generally high – and whether it be music, food, or an appreciation of a certain culture, everyone there will have a shared interest (even if it’s just a love of being amongst people and having fun).

 You can also be proactive about making connections at festivals, carnivals, and parades.
 For example, lots of events have social media groups like Facebook pages and Reddit forums.
 Here, you can speak to other attendees ahead of time and maybe even arrange to meet up.